Data Version Control: What Is It and How Does It Work?

 The data they have represents only the current state of the world.

 Since the world is always changing, this data is also subject to constant change.
-If you want to get back or look into an older data status, you can dive into a log file and restore it – but this method isn’t handy for data analytics purposes.
+If you want to get back to or look into an older data status, you can dive into a log file and restore it.
+This sounds good, but the method isn’t handy for data analytics purposes.

 The result is a single history for data, code, and machine learning models that team members can traverse.
-This keeps projects consistent with logical file names and allows you to use different storage solutions for your data and models in any cloud or on-premise solutions.
-Data versioning also improves data compliance by letting teams use audit functions to review data modifications.
+This keeps projects consistent with logical file names and allows you to use different storage solutions for your data and models in any cloud or on-premises solution.

 Data versioning is based on storing successive versions of data created or changed over time.
 Versioning makes it possible to save changes to a file or a certain data row in a database, for instance.
 If you apply a change, it will be saved, but the initial version of the file will remain as well.